Parametric estimation of hidden stochastic model by contrast minimization and deconvolution: application to the Stochastic Volatility Model: Introduction

-In this paper, we focus on financial applications.
-In the popular Black \& Sholes model (1973) (see \cite{BS73}), the returns of an asset price are modelled as a geometrical Brownian motion with constant volatility.
-Since then, empirical works have shown that this assumption is not satisfied.
-In particular, it appears that the volatility of an asset return has also to be considered as a stochastic process.
-Many authors have therefore proposed \emph{Stochastic Volatility models} which are widely used in finance and econometric.
-The real challenge is that the practitioner does not observe any realisation of the volatility process: only the assets prices are observed making Stochastic Volatility models belong to the class of hidden Markov models.
-Although the scope of our method is general, we have chosen to focus on the so-called SV model in this paper.
-We also investigate the behavior of the method on the simpler autoregressive process AR(1) with measurement noise which has been widely studied and on which our method can be more easily understood and compared with other ones.
-Our procedure allows to estimate the parameters of a large class of discrete Stochastic Volatility models (SV, ARCH-E model,Vasicek(1977), Merton(1973)...), which is a real challenge in financial application.\\
+\textbf{Applications:} Applications include epidemiology, meterology, neuroscience, ecology (see \cite{MR2850220}) and finance (see \cite{johannes}).
+For example, our approach can be applied to the five ecological state space models described in \cite{peters}.
+Although the scope of our method is general, we have chosen to focus on the so-called discrete time Stochastic Volatility model (SV) introduced by Taylor in 1982 (see \cite{Ta82}).
+We also investigate the behavior of our method on the simpler autoregressive process AR(1) with measurement noise which has been widely studied and on which our method can be more easily understood and compared with other ones.
+Our procedure allows to estimate the parameters of a large class of discrete Stochastic Volatility models (ARCH-E model, Vasicek model, Merton model..), which is a real challenge in financial application.\\

 \emph{ (i) Gaussian Autoregressive AR(1) with measurement noise:} It has the following form: